-Use shims (or scrap wood, or a few slats together, or…you get the idea: anything can work) to create even gaps between the window slats.
+Use shims (or scrap wood, or a few slats together, or a screw, or…you get the idea: anything can work) to create even gaps between the window slats.

 Nail or staple the slats on the sticks.
-I chose staplers for the roughed out look and in all honesty, I really like using my stapler – it’s so easy!
+I chose staplers for the roughed out and natural look and in all honesty, I really like using my stapler – it’s so easy!

 Attach the sides to the base.
 There are two ways to go about that, depending on how strong you want your crates:

 - Make a rectangle for the base and nail/staple the plywood on it (sturdy)

 - Attach the plywood only at the corners (not very sturdy)